-The American Culture and Ideas Initiative works toward implementing its mission through interdisciplinary course offerings that highlight the broad nature of its interests.
-Below are a list of courses that are currently offered, as well as some that will be available in the future.
+The American Culture and Ideas Initiative works toward implementing its mission through interdisciplinary course development that highlight the broad nature of its interests.
+Below are a list of courses that have been developed for the Fred Fox School of Music.

 Human Achievement & Innovation in the Arts